-21.2 Defining a scientific evaluation process
+18.2 Defining a scientific evaluation process

-The evaluation will be scientific in that it is systematic, rigorous and verifiable.
+The evaluation of our attempts and progress will be scientific in that it is systematic, rigorous and verifiable.
 We need to use a restricted definition of science that does not assume everyone involved agrees on what a "fact" is or how to verify if a fact is true.
 Outside bench science, and in any enterprise that includes the public, the assumption that there is a single method to verify what a fact is just doesn't hold.
 Our modified definition of science also needs to avoid the implication that the use of technology is required or any biases that science will lead to progress.
 Instead we can define science as: